RaisaChudek/Company-Website/README.md

 # General info

-This Project was made as one of the final in programing school CodersLab Course with the use of React.js, HTML,SCSS technologies.
+This Project was made as one of the final in programing school CodersLab Course with the use of JavaScript, HTML,SCSS technologies.
 The design focused on simple presentation of some company.

 ## Screenshots

 ## Technologies

-React.js
+JavaScript
 HTML
 SASS